Almost contact 5-folds are contact: Vertical Deformation.

-We thus have: a manifold with boundary $\SF$ with a family of distributions $\xi_z$ parametrized by the topological disk $K'=\SV\SA_p$ containing $K=\SA_p$.
-Also a {\it good} set $G$ of submanifold that are already contact for any parameter in $K'$, $G$ consists of the union of $N$, $U(E_j)$ and a neighborhood of one of the two overtwisted disks\footnote{These disks are trivialized along with $N$ using Lemma \ref{lem:trivializing}.}.
-Let us say a neighborhood of $\SD^\infty$.
+Thus we have a manifold with boundary $\SF$ with a family of distributions $\xi_z$ parametrized by the topological disk $\SV\SA_p$ containing $K=\SA_p$.
+Also a good set $G$ of submanifolds that are already contact for any contact fibre over $\SV\SA_p$.
+The good set $G$ consists of the union of $N$, $U(E_j)$ and a neighborhood of one of the two overtwisted disks\footnote{These disks are trivialized along with $N$ using Lemma \ref{lem:trivializing}.}.
+Let us say $p\in\SB_0$ and we choose a neighborhood of $\SD^\infty$.
 A neighborhood of this set will not be perturbed.
 The remaining disk $\SD^0$ is contactomorphic to the standard overtwisted disk for each element of the family of distributions.
-This set--up satisfies the hypothesis of Corollary \ref{coro:eliash2} with $L'=\emptyset$.
+This set--up satisfies the hypotheses of Corollary \ref{coro:eliash}.
+It should be applied to a smaller parameter space $K$ and then Corollary \ref{coro:eliash2} is used with $\lambda=\emptyset$ to obtain a deformation relative to the boundary.
 Since we are able to obtain a deformation relative to the boundary we may perform the deformation at each neighborhood of the $0$--cells and extend trivially to the complement of $\SV\SA_p$ in $\CP^1$.\\

 {\it Deformation at the $1$--cells}: Almost the same strategy applied to the $0$--cells applies, although we should not undo the deformation in a neighborhood of the $0$--cells.
-Corollary \ref{coro:eliash2} allows us to perform deformations relative to a subfamily, so in this case $L'$ will be non--empty.
-See Figure \ref{fig:Bi}.
-The reader is invited to precise the remaining details.\\
+Corollaries \ref{coro:eliash} and \ref{coro:eliash2} allow us to perform deformations relative to a subfamily, so in this case $\lambda$ will be non--empty.
+See Figure \ref{fig:Bi}.\\